Reverend and the Makers: Reverend mixtape

-At the Leadmill venue in Sheffield on 27 May 2007, approximately 200 CDs entitled And Whilst the World Was Asleep We Were Listening To... were handed out to the fans.
+At the Leadmill venue in Sheffield on 27 May 2007, approximately 200 CDs entitled And While the World Was Asleep We Were Listening To... were handed out to the fans.
 It was reported that more copies would be available later in the year in independent record shops.
 The cover featured a poem by McClure on the back "Just Like His Dad" which is a b-side to the single "He Said He Loved Me".
 The mixtape features songs from Cymande, Pixeltan, The Clash and Love.
 The CD opens with an alternative version of "The Last Resort" which only features McClure's verses and has a synth backing.

 For the fans

 Jon McClure puts on an acoustic gig in the car park of most venues.
-These sets normally last between 30 and 45 minutes and this is the type of thing that McClure is becoming synonymous with amongst his fans.
+These sets normally last between 30 and 45 minutes and this is the type of thing that McClure is becoming synonymous with among his fans.
 He also invited fans to a "backing singer evening" to help record vocals on an upcoming single.
 He is heavily involved in the Instigate Debate group, and offers to carry out private gigs in fans homes to anyone who contributes.
 On 13 May 2009, it was revealed that McClure was going to be one of the curators of the new Tramlines festival in Sheffield along with Matt Helders from Arctic Monkeys and Toddla T.